MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter.md

 if you've actually met people there or visited their office.
 Instead, the message you should get across, is that you're excited to find out if you're a good mutual fit.
-Your letter will be a lot more compelling if you can mention something you know about the industry they're in, and why that appeals to you.
+Your letter will be a lot more compelling if you can mention something you know about the industry they're in.
+Show how their industry appeals to you, or how you can help them handle their specific challenges.
 If you spend
 five minutes on a job application, four of those should be for scanning the Wikipedia article about the industry they're in and the company website and picking out buzzwords.

 Consider these examples:

-**Weak**
+*Weak*
-* Baseless praise: *"I am excited to apply to GeneriCo because we both value high quality code and making awesome products."*
+(Baseless praise) "I am excited to apply to GeneriCo because we both value high quality code and making awesome products."
-* Outsider's viewpoint: *"I enjoy shopping online and especially like it when the experience is streamlined like on your site."*
+(Outsider's viewpoint) "I enjoy shopping online and especially like it when the experience is streamlined like on your site."

 **Strong**
-* Understanding of industry: *"A cloud-based point of sale allows businesses to centralize their transaction data like never before.
-I would love to help build GeneriCo's product and finally bring retail to the cloud."*
+(Understanding of industry) "A cloud-based point of sale allows businesses to centralize their transaction data like never before.
+I would love to help build GeneriCo's product and finally bring retail to the cloud."

-* Understanding their challenges: *"GeneriCo's userbase is growing fast.
-I've dealth with scaling databases and leveraged my mathematics background to develop faster algorithms that enabled further growth."*
+(Understanding their challenges) "GeneriCo's userbase is growing fast.
+I've dealth with scaling databases and leveraged my mathematics background to develop faster algorithms that enabled further growth."

 **Talking Points**